WebAssembly/spec/document/core/exec/values.rst

 Numeric Values
 ..............

+${rule-prose: Num_type}

-.. todo:: use generated prose
+.. todo:: below is the official specification

 * The value is valid with :ref:`number type <syntax-numtype>` :math:`t`.